volkamerlab/volkamerlab_org/content/blog/teachopencadd-2021-release.md

 ## TeachOpenCADD and FAIR principles

-Since the platform has been growing and will continue to grow, we set up a continuous integration (GitHub Actions) that tests all notebooks &mdash; thank you `pytest` and `nbval` &mdash; on a regular basis to ensure functional, reusable, and reproducible pipelines.
+Since the platform has been growing and will continue to grow, we set up a continuous integration (GitHub Actions) that tests all notebooks &mdash; thanks to `pytest` and `nbval` &mdash; on a regular basis to ensure functional, reusable, and reproducible pipelines.

 We love open research.
-We comply with the FAIR principles for for [data](https://www.nature.com/articles/sdata201618) and [software](https://content.iospress.com/articles/data-science/ds190026) as follows:
+We comply with the FAIR principles for [data](https://www.nature.com/articles/sdata201618) and [software](https://content.iospress.com/articles/data-science/ds190026) as follows:

 - findable &mdash; our code is registered on GitHub and `conda-forge`
 - accessible &mdash; our code and all its dependencies are free to download
 - interoperable &mdash; we support Windows, Linux, and MacOS for Python >= 3.7; dependencies are defined and managed within the `conda` ecosystem
-- reusable &mdash; re-use is easy thanks to our `conda` package (CY BB 4.0 licence); maintenance is monitored by our continuous integration
+- reusable &mdash; re-use is easy thanks to our `conda` package (CY BB 4.0 license); maintenance is monitored by our continuous integration

 ## Contributors

-This new TeachOpenCADD release was possible thanks to  huge contributions from Jaime Rodríguez-Guerra, Talia B. Kimber, David Schaller, Corey J. Taylor, Yonghui Chen, Mareike Leja, Sakshi Misra, Michele Wichmann, Armin Ariamajd, and Andrea Volkamer.
+This new TeachOpenCADD release was possible thanks to  huge contributions from Dominique Sydow, Jaime Rodríguez-Guerra, Talia B. Kimber, David Schaller, Corey J. Taylor, Yonghui Chen, Mareike Leja, Sakshi Misra, Michele Wichmann, Armin Ariamajd, and Andrea Volkamer.
 It was a pleasure working with you all on this next milestone!

-Futhermore, we thank Piedro Gerletti, Ahmed Atta, Melanie Vogel, Abishek Laxmanan Ravi Shankar, and Maria Trofimova for their work on initial drafts for new talktorials; and we thank Jeffrey R. Wagner, Richard Gowers, and Floriane Montanari for their support on improving code and testing of TeachOpenCADD.
+Furthermore, we thank Piedro Gerletti, Ahmed Atta, Melanie Vogel, Abishek Laxmanan Ravi Shankar, and Maria Trofimova for their work on initial drafts for new talktorials; and we thank Jeffrey R. Wagner, Richard Gowers, and Floriane Montanari for their support on improving code and testing of TeachOpenCADD.

-TeachOpenCADD relies on external resources; we thank the Patrick Kunzmann (biotite), Albert Kooistra (KLIFS), and Hai Nguyen (NGLview) for their help with questions and issues.
+TeachOpenCADD relies on external resources; regarding the newly released talktorials, we especially thank Patrick Kunzmann (biotite), Albert Kooistra (KLIFS), and Hai Nguyen (NGLview) for their help with questions and issues.